c0ded00d1e12/ecen224/_labs/c-programming.md

 ## Lab Submission
 - Answer the questions and complete the challenges found in the `README.md`.

-- Show the source code and program execution of `data.c` to the TA.
+- The `README.md` walks you through creating a new file called `data.c` with some requirements.
+Show the source code and program execution of `data.c` to the TA.

 - To successfully submit your lab, you will need to follow the instructions in the [Lab Setup]({{ site.baseurl }}/lab-setup) page, especially the **Commiting and Pushing Files** and **Tagging Submissions** section.